developer-portal/content/deployment/rpm/about.md

 enabled=1
 ```

-Note: If you are building Open-source software package, you can use [Copr service](../Copr/about.html), which automates mock and createrepo_c part while it provides nice WebUI.
+Note: If you are building an open-source software package, you can use [Copr service](/deployment/copr/about.html), which automates `mock` and `createrepo_c` part while it provides nice WebUI.